Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Discrete Time

-\subsection{Set-up}
+In this section we adapt the ideas of Section \ref{sec:SE} to solve inverse problems.
+We start in Section \ref{ssec:IPDT} with statement of the inverse problem, followed in Subsections \ref{ssec:IPOP} and \ref{ssec:IPBP} by discussion of optimization and Bayesian approaches respectively; these are analogous to the presentation of control and probabilistic approaches to the data assimilation problem in Subsections \ref{ssec:CT} and \ref{ssec:PP}.

+The basic methodology we highlight is to formulate filtering problems which (possibly only approximately) solve the inverse problem.
+The Subsection \ref{ssec:IPFT} is devoted to Bayesian probabilistic filtering methods which solve the inverse problem by morphing the prior into the posterior in a finite time; Subsection \ref{ssec:IPIFT} discusses filtering methods which work on infinite time horizons, exhibiting exponential convergence to approximate solutions of the optimization or Bayesian formulations of the problem from arbitrary starting points.
+In both of Subsections \ref{ssec:IPFT} and \ref{ssec:IPIFT} we demonstrate application of Gaussian projected filtering and ensemble Kalman methods to solve the filtering problems arising.
+In Section \ref{ssec:EKMI} we present numerical examples illustrating ensemble Kalman methods for inverse problems.
+We conclude in Section \ref{ssec:IPBIB} with bibliographic notes.

+\begin{remark} In Subsections \ref{ssec:IPFT} and \ref{ssec:IPIFT} we present only mean field statements of the Gaussian projected filter and ensemble Kalman based methods.
+The reader can generalize the ideas in Section \ref{sec:SE}, based on interacting particle system approximations, to derive implementable algorithms from the ensemble based mean field algorithms introduced.
+Similarly, the unscented Kalman filter can be used to derive implementable algorithms from the Gaussian projected filters introduced here, as discussed in Subsection \ref{ssec:BSE}.
+Pseudo-code for the schemes implemented in the numerical examples of Subsection \ref{ssec:EKMI} may be found in Appendix \ref{sec:AA}. $\blacksquare$ \end{remark}

+\subsection{Set-Up}

-Consider the inverse problem of finding unknown parameter $u \in \R^{d_u}$ from data $w \in \R^{d_w}$, when $w$ is related to $u$ via the equation \begin{empheq}[box=\widefbox]{equation} w=G(u)+\gamma. \end{empheq} Here $G:\R^{d_u} \to \R^{d_w}$ is the \emph{forward model} and $\gamma$ represents noise polluting the data.
-We assume that $G$ is bounded on compact subsets of $\R^{d_u}.$
+This and the next Section \ref{sec:CTI} are entirely devoted to solution of the inverse problem of finding unknown parameter $u \in \R^{d_u}$ from data $w \in \R^{d_w}$, when $w$ is related to $u$ via the equation \begin{empheq}[box=\widefbox]{equation} w=G(u)+\gamma. \end{empheq} Here $G:\R^{d_u} \to \R^{d_w}$ is the \emph{forward model} and $\gamma$ represents noise polluting the data.
+We assume that $G$ is measurable with respect to the Borel algebra on input and output spaces, and is bounded on compact subsets of $\R^{d_u}.$ The basic methodology we highlight is to formulate filtering problems which (possibly only approximately) solve the inverse problem.

+\begin{remark} The filtering problem from Subsection \ref{ssec:SUSE} requires solution of an inverse problem, defined by (\ref{eq:sd}b), at each step $n;$ this inverse problem is a specific instance of \eqref{eq:ip}.
+Indeed the map $\op L_n$ in (\ref{eq:DAsimple}b) denotes Bayesian solution of this inverse problem, a concept we will define, in the more general setting of this section, in Subsection \ref{ssec:IPBP}.
+Furthermore, the smoothing problem, referred to at the very end of the bibliography Subsection \ref{ssec:BSE}, can also be formulated as an instance of the general inverse problem \eqref{eq:ip}. $\blacksquare$ \end{remark}

+We will work in a setting where we assume a probabilistic model for the joint random variable $(u,w)$.
+We then assume that we have available to us $\wwd$, the observation coordinate of a specific realization $(\ud,\wwd)$ under this probabilistic model.
+This realization is itself generated by $\gammad$, a specific realization of the observational noise.
+We will consider two approaches to the inverse problem.

+\begin{itemize} \item Objective 1: design an algorithm producing output $u$ from $\wwd$ so that $u$ estimates $\ud$, the true state underlying the data; \item Objective 2: design an algorithm which estimates the distribution of random variable $u|\wwd$. \end{itemize}